MaxiDonkey/DelphiHuggingFace/README.md

 # Common Ground - Functionalities Across API Ecosystems

-In the previous chapter, Exploration Journey, I walked through the unique features of `Hugging Face Hub APIs`, focusing on what makes them stand out.
+In the previous chapter, **Exploration Journey**, I walked through the unique features of `Hugging Face Hub APIs`, focusing on what makes them stand out.
 As I kept exploring, I noticed some strong overlaps with other platforms like `OpenAI`, `Anthropic`, and `Gemini`.
 That’s where Common Ground comes in.
 This chapter is about zooming out to look at those shared functionalities and seeing how these ecosystems stack up against each other.
-By focusing on what they have in common, we can get a clearer picture of the API landscape as a whole."
+By focusing on what they have in common, we can get a clearer picture of the API landscape as a whole.

 <br/>